 Having a long-term, or chronic, illness can disrupt your life in many ways.
 You may often be tired and in pain.
 Your illness might affect your appearance or your physical abilities and independence.
 You may not be able to work, causing financial problems.
 For children, chronic illnesses can be frightening, because they may not understand why this is happening to them.

-- Chronic Illness & Mental Health (National Institute of Mental Health) Available in Spanish
+- Chronic Illness and Mental Health: Recognizing and Treating Depression (National Institute of Mental Health) Also in Spanish

-- Coping with a Diagnosis of Chronic Illness (American Psychological Association) Available in Spanish
+- Coping with a Diagnosis of Chronic Illness (American Psychological Association) Also in Spanish

-- Self-Management: Taking Charge of Your Health (American Academy of Family Physicians) Available in Spanish
+- Self-Management: Taking Charge of Your Health (American Academy of Family Physicians) Also in Spanish

-- How to Help a Friend or Loved One Suffering from a Chronic Illness (American Psychological Association) Available in Spanish
+- How to Help a Friend or Loved One Suffering from a Chronic Illness (American Psychological Association) Also in Spanish

 - ClinicalTrials.gov: Chronic Disease (National Institutes of Health)